scran_blocks

 template<typename Output_ = double, typename Stat_ , typename Weight_ >

-std::vector< Output_average_vectors_weighted (size_t n, std::vector< Stat_ * > in, const Weight_ *w, bool skip_nan)
+std::vector< Output_ > average_vectors_weighted (const std::size_t n, std::vector< Stat_ * > in, const Weight_ *const w, const bool skip_nan)

-double compute_variable_weight (double s, const VariableWeightParameters &params)
+double compute_variable_weight (const double s, const VariableWeightParameters &params)

 template<typename Size_ , typename Weight_ >